Philippine Airlines Flight 116: Hijacking

-The hijackers demanded a ransom of $375,000 (PH₱ 19,897,500) and a plane to fly them to Libya.
+The hijackers demanded a ransom of $375,000 and a larger plane to fly them to Libya, threatening to blow up the jet if their demands were not met by the Philippine government and the airline.
 Negotiations lasted for a day while the police and military monitored the situation.
 At one point, there were plans that authorities would enter the plane disguised as the relatives of the hostages.
-The next day, 5 women and 9 children were released in exchange for food and water.
+The next day, 5 women and 9 children were released in exchange for food and water, however none of the passengers were said to have been served anything until May 23.